Asparagus densiflorus (Kunth) Jessop

 There are about 69 species in southern Africa, possibly 30 to 40 in tropical Africa and also some in Asia.
 They are widespread and common but are not often collected because of the short flowering period and the presence of the spines.

+Asparagus densiflorus is used in traditional medicine in South Africa and is a popular garden plant with many cultivars.
 One other South African species that is widely cultivated is Asparagus plumosus, which has flat, feathery short stems and used to be found in almost every bunch of cut flowers as foliage.
-Some of the South African Asparagus species are used as vegetables or for medicinal purposes.
+Some of the South African Asparagus species are used as vegetables, and many are used for medicinal purposes.
 The berries cause only low toxicity if eaten.
 When the berries are crushed, skin irritation is minor, or lasting only for a few minutes.

 Growing Asparagus densiflorus